Digital sublime: Origins of the digital sublime

-Artistic Expression
+Artistic expression

-The classical notion of the sublime has been represented by various artists such as Joseph Mallord William Turner drawing off the inspiration described by both Kant and Burke, that is the natural world.
+The classical notion of the sublime has been represented by various artists such as J. M. W. Turner drawing on the inspiration described by both Kant and Burke: the natural world.

 Artwork on the digital sublime has now emerged attempting to capture our awe and excitement around Big Data, New Media and Web 2.0.
 Huang proposes that the digital sublime in artistic expression is the representation of something unpresentable.
 A prime example of this is digital composite-photography which involves stitching photographs together to create images that would not be possible without recent technology in order to conceptualise complex ideas through image.

 Skowronska, however, associates the digital sublime in art as a move away from the massive to the minutiae.
 She proposes that the representation of what is not physically perceptible to the eye, but that has a representation in the virtual facilitated by new technology is the distinctive mark of this art form.
 She has done significant work of her own in this field as well as developing the digital sublime conceptually through her thesis.
-He individual work focuses on the manipulation, projection and representation of data through different digital forms.
+Her individual work focuses on the manipulation, projection and representation of data through different digital forms.

-Criticisms of the Digital Sublime
+Criticisms

 The digital sublime, for some theorists, is not only unhelpful in understanding and engaging with new technology, but they believe that Mosco's myths inhibit and endanger cyberculture in a way that Burkart likens to the endangerment of biodiversity.
 Such theorists argue that the digital sublime blinds users to the risks and vulnerabilities of cyberspace.

-The Digital Sublime and Political Economy
+The digital sublime and political economy

 The Digital Sublime has been taken by media theorists to obscure and obfuscate the interworking of Web 2.0.
 Media theorists have worked to critically analyse and evaluate the processes, algorithms, and functions behind the user interface in order to unveil the driving forces of development and updates online.
-Political economic theorists have proposed that as opposed to the myths espoused by the digital sublime of the internet providing a faultless user experience providing everything desired at the user's fingertips, that in reality this is far from the truth.
-Behind the surface, business owners are manipulating the infrastructure and digital architecture of platforms in order create the most profit.
+Political economic theorists have proposed that the myths espoused by the digital sublime of the internet providing a faultless user experience providing everything desired at the user's fingertips are inaccurate.
+Underneath the surface, business owners are manipulating the infrastructure and digital architecture of platforms in order create the most profit.

-The Digital Sublime and the Music Industry
+The digital sublime and the music industry

 The digital sublime has seemingly encouraged the narrative that streaming services and cloud based storage will lead to unprecedented freedom and access music.
 While it is true that our physical limitations in access to music content has been reduced to the requirement of having an electronic device with internet connection, the truthfulness of this emancipation has been brought under scrutiny.